-The air filter can be serviced without removing the genset from the pontoon boat.
+The air filter can be serviced without removing the genset.
 Remove the service access cover and the air filter housing/cover.
 Remove the air filter.
 If the air filter is dirty, replace it.

 The preheat door assembly is located inside the air housing assembly.
-If a problem with the preheat door assembly is suspected, refer to Section 9.
-Generator for details on removing the air housing assembly.
+If a problem with the preheat door assembly is suspected, remove the fan housing assembly (Steps 1 through 7, p.
+7-3).
 The preheater door should be fully open at 70° F (21° C) and should align with the top of the housing.
 Rotate the door down over the round air inlet opening in the housing, then release it.
 The door should move freely back to the open position.
 If the door does not move freely, clean the spring and housing with low pressure compressed air and retest.